|

 | [in] | type_intruder | a pointer to the intrusive element in the user type. |

-| [in] | modify | the update function to act on the type_intruder wrapping elem. |
+| [in] | modifier | the CCC_Modifier to act on the type_intruder wrapping elem. |

 Note that this is optimal update technique if the priority queue has been initialized as a max queue and the new value is known to be greater than the old value.
 If this is a max heap O(1), otherwise O(lgN).

-While the best case operation is O(1) the impact of restructuring on future pops from the priority_queue creates an amortized o(lgN) runtime for this function.
+While the best case operation is O(1) the impact of restructuring on future pops from the priority_queue creates amortized o(lgN) runtime for this function.

 | CCC_Tribool CCC_priority_queue_is_empty | ( | CCC_Priority_queue const * | priority_queue | ) |